hellocicimoore/twEasy/readme.txt

 It's built to be light-weight and you can specify cache expiration.

+== Frequently Asked Questions ==

+= Who is this plugin for? =

+This plugin is primarily for developer use, but could be used by bloggers or DIY enthusiasts as well.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/twitterease` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Plugin Name screen, following the setup instructions and configuring the plugin
+3. Use the Settings->TwitterEase screen, following the setup instructions and configuring the plugin
 4. Embed the feed on your website by either
   1. Using the Wordpress Widget available under Appearance :: Widgets or
   2. Placing the following shortcode where applicable